 For unsuspecting (and often desperate) small business owners who took out Merchant Cash Advances as a lifeline to save their livelihood, the filing of a Confession of Judgment (COJ) becomes the businesses deathblow.

 On June 20, 2019, the New York State legislature passed Bill S6395, effectively ending the heinous COJ practice for most borrowers.
-With Governor Cuomo’s signature on date, Confessions of Judgment are no longer allowed to be filed in New York against non-residents.
+With Governor Cuomo’s signature on August 30, 2019, Confessions of Judgment are no longer allowed to be filed in New York against non-residents.

 In summary, a COJ is a document a borrower is required to sign as part of a Merchant Cash Advance application whereby the borrower agrees (in advance) to lose any dispute, a practice brought to light (and to the attention of NY legislators) by Bloomberg in their exposé Sign Here to Lose Everything.